crespi-lang/crespi-docs/docs/en/reference/ffi.md

 Crespi provides a Foreign Function Interface (FFI) for seamless integration with native libraries.
 Currently, Rust is the primary supported language, with the architecture designed to support additional languages in the future.

 The Rust FFI integration allows you to leverage the entire Rust ecosystem from your Crespi programs.
-This is achieved through the `crespigen` tool, which automatically generates FFI bindings for any Rust crate.
+This is achieved through the `crespi-bindgen` tool, which automatically generates FFI bindings for any Rust crate.

 ## Overview